trishbh01/trishbh01/README.md

 A passionate Dev Econ enthusiast from India :grinning:
 ---------------------------------

 I am currently pursuing my master's in International Economics at the Geneva Graduate Institute.
+My thesis is based on investigating the effects of night shift deregulation on female labour market outcomes in India.

 * 🌍 I'm based in Geneva, Switzerland
-* 🔭 I’m currently working on my master's thesis
+* 🔭 I'm currently on the lookout for opportunities around econ research and policy
-* 🖥️  To know more about my experiences- [ResumeLink](https://drive.google.com/file/d/1rjvL8t29vlISRy10wDpZ4GVnFUd1fkvC/view?usp=sharing)
-* ✉️  You can contact me at [tridishabharadwaj1@gmail.com](mailto:tridishabharadwaj1@gmail.com)
+* ✉️ You can contact me at [tridisha.bharadwaj@graduateinstitute.ch](mailto:tridisha.bharadwaj@graduateinstitute.ch)
-* 🧠  I'm learning GIS
+* 🧠 I'm improving on spatial and text analysis

 ### Skills